-Renowned architects Richard Neutra, Alexander Ban, and Josef Van der Kar each lent their vision to the Millard Kaufman House, while celebrated landscape architect, Garrett Eckbo, shaped the outdoors.
+Renowned architects Richard Neutra, Alexander Ban, and Josef Van der Kar each lent their vision to the Millard Kaufmann House, while celebrated landscape architect Garrett Eckbo shaped the outdoors.

-The modernist house, located at 3574 Multiview Drive, was built in 1949 for Millard Kaufman, an Oscar-nominated screenwriter, and co-creator of the animated character Mr. Magoo.
+The modernist house at 3574 Multiview Drive was built in 1949 for Millard Kaufmann, an Oscar-nominated screenwriter and co-creator of the animated character Mr. Magoo.

-In 1954 Kaufman commissioned Neutra to design the lower-level primary suite, playroom, workshop, and stairway.
-In 1958 he asked Alexander Ban to design the studio addition.
-And five years later, he asked Josef Van der Kar to bring forth the undulating trellis, service porch, and legendary landscape architect Garrett Eckbo to shape the outdoors.
+In 1954, Kaufmann commissioned Neutra to design the lower-level primary suite, playroom, workshop, and stairway.
+In 1958, he asked Alexander Ban to design the studio addition.
+Five years later, he asked Josef Van der Kar to bring forth the undulating trellis, service porch, and legendary landscape architect Garrett Eckbo to shape the outdoors.

 This four-bedroom, three-bathroom modernist house, measuring 2,503 square feet, features wood-beamed ceilings, skylights, soaring walls of glass, original paneling, built-ins, and a fireplace in the living room.
-The living, dining, and kitchen flow out to the deck and lushly-landscaped grounds with a pool, patio with fire pit, and sweeping mountain views.
+The living, dining, and kitchen flow to the deck and lushly landscaped grounds with a pool, patio with a fire pit, and sweeping mountain views.